outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   1. not only does ML have the potential to derive combinations like type paths & insight paths, it can derive other system/interface metadata such as core functions:
     - example:
       https://techxplore.com/news/2020-01-alphafold-protein.html

+## Security

+  1. one-time use stack (network, os, app) in extension of one-time password